department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/engineering/testing/test_accounts.md

-# Sandbox Test Accounts for VA Lighthouse APIs
+# Sandbox Test Accounts for VA.gov development and VA Lighthouse APIs

-Use these test accounts to log into the ID.me sandbox environment that is connected to sandbox-api.va.gov.
-When signing in with a test account, Step 2 will ask how you want to receive an authentication code.
-Click "continue" for the verification to be automatically populated in Step 3.
+Use these test accounts to log into the ID.me sandbox environment that is connected to sandbox-api.va.gov

 **Password for all ID.me accounts: Password1234!**